 As a result of the COVID-19 pandemic, we have experienced and may in the future experience disruptions in our operations and business, and those of third parties upon whom we rely.
 For instance, we have experienced disruptions in the conduct of our clinical trials, manufacturing and commercialization efforts, and the treatment of patients in the commercial context.
 The COVID-19 pandemic has also disrupted the conduct of our ongoing clinical studies, with the result of slower patient enrollment and treatment as well as delays in post-treatment patient follow-up visits.
 These impacts have varied by clinical study, with the most significant impacts being on our ongoing HGB-210 study for lovo-cel.
 It is possible that these delays may impact the timing of our regulatory submissions.
 Furthermore, certain third parties in our supply chain have experienced operational disruptions, which have affected activities necessary for our research and development efforts, as well as our commercialization efforts in the United States.
-We cannot reasonably assess or predict at this time the full extent of the negative impact that the COVID-19 pandemic and related effects may have on our business, financial condition, results of operations and cash flows.
-We expect we may continue to experience these disruptions in our operations and those of our third parties for an unknown period of time, as the trajectory of the COVID-19 pandemic remains uncertain and continues to evolve in the United States.
+We cannot reasonably assess or predict at this time any continued negative impact that the COVID-19 pandemic and related effects may have on our business, financial condition, results of operations and cash flows

-The ultimate impact of the COVID-19 pandemic on our business operations is highly uncertain and subject to change and will depend on future developments which are difficult to predict, including the duration and any potential resurgence of the pandemic and additional or modified government actions taken to contain or address its impact in the short and long term, among others.
+The ultimate impact of the COVID-19 pandemic on our business operations is highly uncertain and subject to change and will depend on future developments which are difficult to predict.
 We do not yet know the full extent of potential delays or impacts on our business, our clinical studies, our research programs, our commercial activities in the United States, healthcare systems or the global economy.
 For instance, we continue to evaluate any impact of COVID-19 on our QTC network, our supply chain, and any potential future clinical trials.
-If the ultimate impact of the COVID-19 pandemic and the resulting uncertain economic and healthcare environment is more severe than we anticipated, we may not be able to execute on our current operating plan or on our strategy.
-To the extent the COVID-19 pandemic adversely affects our business and financial results, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section.